header logo

 You will still get a yellow card even if the goal is denied

-Example: If you score a goal and then remove your shirt to celebrate, but the VAR disallows the goal, you will still receive a yellow card for the improper celebration.
+For instance, if you score a goal and remove your shirt to celebrate, but VAR disallows the goal, you will still receive a yellow card for improper celebration.

 3. Players can receive a red card even before the match begins - 10 unknown rules in football

-In November 2017, Patrice Evra while playing for Marseille (France) threw a kung-fu at fans during a pre-match warm-up.
-The referee immediately drew a red card and Evra was unable to play that match.
+Examples of misconduct include cursing at the referee, insulting opponents or teammates, or attacking fans.
+In November 2017, Patrice Evra, while playing for Marseille (France), performed a kung-fu kick on a fan during a pre-match warm-up.
+The referee immediately showed a red card, and Evra was unable to play that match.

 4. In penalty shootouts from 11 meters, there must be an equal number of players from both teams allowed to take penalties

-Put simply, if during the regular 120 minutes, Team A has a player sent off with a red card, then this team will only have 10 players for the penalty shootout.
-Team B, even if none of its players receive a red card, will also only be allowed to have 10 players for the shootout.
-This means one player from Team B is automatically "excluded" from participating in the penalty shootout.
+During a penalty shootout, both teams must have the same number of players eligible to take penalties.
+Simply put, during the regular 120 minutes, if Team A has a player sent off with a red card, the team will only have 10 players for the penalty shootout.
+Team B, even if none of its players receives a red card, will also only be allowed to have 10 players for the shootout.
+This means one player from Team B is automatically unable to participate in the penalty shootout.

 Always have to balance the number of players kicking 11m